NEW! UTILITY WEEK LIVE'S BIGGEST-EVER CONTENT PROGRAMME

 Driving efficiency and productivity with MMC and Offsite Manufacture

-Paul Drayton, Head of Digital – Europe - Laing O’Rouke
+Paul Drayton, Head of Digital – Europe - Laing O’Rourke

 Driving design standardisation to leverage MMC and productisation of construction delivery

-Marta Mroczka, Head of Information Management - National Grid Strategi Infrastructure
+Marta Mroczka, Head of Information Management - National Grid Strategic Infrastructure

-Michael Hannon, Head of Onshore Engineering - National Grid Strategi Infrastructure
+Michael Hannon, Head of Onshore Engineering - National Grid Strategic Infrastructure

 Evangelos Petropoulos, Technical Specialist - Stantec